Art of Attachment

 Everyone has a story to tell.
 Some demand to be heard.

 Brighton Oasis Project is a unique substance misuse treatment service in the heart of Brighton.
-Throughout 2018, choreographer/director Charlotte Vincent has been working with Brighton Oasis Project to explore the complex emotional bonds that exist between women in recovery from substance misuse and their children, partners, family and friends.
+Throughout 2018, choreographer/director Charlotte Vincent worked with Brighton Oasis Project to explore the complex emotional bonds that exist between women in recovery from substance misuse and their children, partners, family and friends.

-Art of attachment celebrates the everyday resilience of women and children overcoming adversity, whose stories demand to be seen and heard.
+Art of attachment celebrated the everyday resilience of women and children overcoming adversity, whose stories demand to be seen and heard.

 Art of attachment was commissioned by Brighton Oasis Project, supported by Wellcome Trust and premiered at Attenborough Centre for Creative Arts, Brighton.

 See VDT’s YouTube channel in 2019 for short films featuring the performers, and insights into Charlotte Vincent’s creative process.

 Directors Note, Art of Attachment, Live Production

 The performance you see tonight is the result of many hours of talking, sharing, writing, recording, questioning, listening, moving, crying, retracting, redacting, translating, thinking, improvising, trying out, walking out and walking back in again in order to carry on.

 After a nine month period of working together, Vikki, Leah, Louise and Annette are carrying themselves and their life stories differently.
 Well established defence mechanisms, well-worn scripts and high degrees of distrust have been usurped – for the time being at least – by a shared sense of purpose, empathy and self-worth, alongside a visible lengthening of bodies and strengthening of resolve.